sansbacher/docs/git/README.md

 **Add a Tag to some Commit** (or if omitted to HEAD) to name a Commit if it's significant (eg. a new release, like 'v1.0' or 'v1.2').
 Tags can be checked out (since they reference a Commit), but HEAD is then Detached since you can't Commit to a tag.
-By default Tags are not pushed to Remotes, add `--tags` to the `git push` command if wanting to push Tags (eg. milestone releases on master Branch), they will be Pulled automatically if they exist.
+By default Tags are not pushed to Remotes, add `--tags` to the `git push` command if wanting to push Tags (eg. milestone releases on main Branch), they will be Pulled automatically if they exist.
 `git tag "aTagName" [SomeOptionalCommit]`

 **See Tags**, can specify a pattern after to find only certain tags.
 Or `-d` to delete a tag: